 AC: You know, it’s funny.
 I actually just asked our team that.
-I’m about to give a presentation in a few minutes to the production team about the day in the life of Media Relations Associate.
+I’m about to give a presentation in a few minutes to the production team about the day in the life of Digital PR Associate.
 So I asked everyone, I was like, hey what’s you guys’ favorite part of the job.
 Everyone said just getting a response.

 I thought that was so funny and it’s true, sometimes it is a little discouraging sometimes when you spend all this time on a pitch and you don’t get that response or maybe you’ve been working on, you know, a dozen two dozen pitches and you don’t get a response.
 Not even just a hey no, no, thanks.
 It is a little sad sometimes but then when you finally get that writer who’s like, “Oh my gosh, this is perfect.
 Thank you so much,” you really, really appreciate it.
 I’m going to write about this tonight and it’s going to go live tomorrow morning.
 That is like the best feeling in the world.